volume-trader/QuantowerKB/miscellaneous-panels/live-support.md

 # Live Support

-If you faced any troubles or questions while using terminal feel free to ask Quantower Live support about it.
+If you faced any troubles or questions while using terminal feel free to ask VT-Terminal Live support about it.
 You can do it several ways:

 * Live support panel in terminal
 * Live support on website [https://www.quantower.com](https://www.quantower.com) \(good for cases, when you have problems with application launch or don’t have one installed yet\)

-The Live support panel in Quantower application is built in order allow integration of support channel into your workspace.
+The Live support panel in VT-Terminal application is built in order allow integration of support channel into your workspace.
 This panel can be easily bond with others.

 ![Quantower support at your service](../.gitbook/assets/livesupport.png)